 - CodeBridge Builder.
-CodeBridge Builder is a standalone program that functions like a pre-compiler by reading a template file to generate a C source code file.
+The CodeBridge Builder is a standalone program that functions like a pre-compiler by reading a template file to generate a C source code file.
 The template file consists of C function prototypes that have been augmented with descriptive information.
 The output of the CodeBridge Builder is compiled and linked with the C functions to produce a non-COBOL subprogram library.
-The CodeBridge Builder is included in the RM/COBOL version 7 (or later) development system. - CodeBridge Library.
-CodeBridge Library is a set of functions that performs conversion operations from COBOL arguments to C parameters and back again.
+The CodeBridge Builder is included in the RM/COBOL development system. - CodeBridge Library.
+The CodeBridge Library is a set of functions that performs conversion operations from COBOL arguments to C parameters and back again.
 The CodeBridge Library also contains functions to validate data and enforce interface constraints.
-The CodeBridge Library is part of the RM/COBOL version 7 (or later) runtime system.
+The CodeBridge Library is part of the RM/COBOL runtime system.